shr-chauhan/Instaworks/README.md

     ```
     ./install.sh
     ```
+    install.sh supports only redhat based linux dist(centos/fedora) and not ubuntu, as the project uses YUM to install pip and virtualenv.

 #Run
 1. Need to fill the write details in config/system.yaml, like database_ip, database_name.
 In case of passwords it should be mentioned in config/passwords.yaml.